HermannKroll/NarrativeAnnotation/README.md

 cd NarrativeAnnotation/
 ./download_data.sh
 ```

-Besides, we need a DrugBank XML Download.
-The download is not publicly available.
-We provide a DrugBank Version in our [OneDrive](https://1drv.ms/u/s!ArDgbq3ak3Zuh6B_vO0IntgtJGfThA?e=phtZLH).
-Please download the zip file, put the zip file in NarrativeAnnotation/data und unzip the file.
-Now you should obtain a drugbank2021.xml file in data.

 ### Database Setup
 1. Setup a PostgresDB environment (see [official instructions](https://www.postgresql.org)).
 Tagging results, documents and more will be stored in this relational database.